 Whole Life Carbon emissions include those operational emissions from regulated and unregulated energy use, and embodied carbon.
-Embodied carbon covers the carbon emissions from raw material extract, manufacture of products, transport of materials, construction, maintenance, repair replacement, demolition and disposal (see table at bottom of page).
+Embodied carbon covers the carbon emissions from:

 Guidance and Benchmarking

-The WLC reporting process is guided by the RICS ‘Whole life carbon assessment for the built environment’ Professional Statement (November 2017).
-The document sought to standardise whole life carbon assessments, and provides specific guidance on the methodology outlined in EN 15978.
+Whole Life Carbon assessments are guided by the RICS ‘Whole life carbon assessment for the built environment’ Professional Statement (November 2017) document.
+The guide sought to standardise whole life carbon assessments, and provides specific guidance on the methodology outlined in EN 15978.

 The RICS guidance states that it is mandatory to include substructure and superstructure in the assessment.
 The assessment can also include facilitating works, finishes, building services and external works if the information can be confirmed by the design team.